|

 Promoting preservation of the history of the Episcopal and Anglican Church

-The Historical Society of the Episcopal Church exists to fulfill three objectives:
+The Historical Society of the Episcopal Church strives to fulfill its three objectives:

 Benefactors ($500 or more)